dedunu/tech/_posts/2012-11-12-how-to-take-list-of-databases-in-sql.md

 ---
 layout: post
-title: How to take list of databases in SQL Server
+title: "How to take list of databases in SQL Server"
 ---

 In SQLCMD and Powershell I wanted to take the list of databases.
 In MySQL “show databases” command was there.
 But in `SQLCMD` I was unable to find such a command.